MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 After you change the file extension to **.mcworld**, the file will have the Minecraft logo on it.

 5. Double-click the **New_World.mcworld** to launch Minecraft and import the world.
-You should see messages that confirm that the world has started and finished being imported successfully.
+You should see messages that confirm the world has started and finished being imported successfully.

-6. Click **Play** to go to the Play screen, where this world will be displayed along with any others.
+6. Click **Play** to go to the Play screen, where the world will be displayed along with any others.

 ![Image of Minecraft with the Worlds tab displayed.
 The original and edited worlds named New_World are displayed.](Media/CreateAWorldTemplate/theres_the_edited_world.png)

-7. When you play the edited world, it will look just like the original one.
+7. When you go into the edited world, it will look just like the original one.

 Okay.
-Now that we know what a world file has in it, and how to zip and rename the contents, let's learn about the structure of a World Template.
+Now that we know what a world file has in it, and how to zip and rename the contents, let's learn about the structure of a world template.

 ## Creating a World Template